 SMALL DECK DECORATING IDEAS: OUR DECK TOUR

 We have a walkout basement, so our deck is a full story off the ground.
 It’s 180 square feet (12 ft by 15 ft) – not as tiny as most townhouse/duplex decks, but it’s still on the small side, especially for a 2200 square foot house.
 When we moved in, I knew I wanted some comfy outdoor seating in addition to a dining table and grill out here, so that took some creative space planning.
 But it worked out!

 We purchased our outdoor sectional from Wayfair several summers ago and we’ve used it a ton.
 It has held up really well against the elements, too!
 We always cover it when it’s not in use, so that helps.
-Unfortunately, it’s no longer available, but I’ve linked a few similar options below.
+(This is the cover we use to cover the sectional and fire table together when rain is in the forecast.)
+Unfortunately, our specific outdoor sectional no longer available, but I’ve linked a few similar options below.
 Whatever kind of patio furniture you have, whether it’s a high-end sectional or just some simple inexpensive or secondhand chairs, it’s easy to dress them up with outdoor pillows!
 My favorite places for cheap outdoor pillows are actually Walmart and Big Lots.
 I snagged the blue ones from Walmart last summer, and the coral stripe ones were a two-pack from TJ Maxx.
 I’ve also been known to purchase outdoor fabric and make my own!
 (I did that for the front porch last summer.)

 We added this small propane fire table last summer, and it’s one of my favorite things about the deck.
 Not only does it allow us to use our deck on cooler evenings well into the autumn months, it means we can do s’mores all summer long!
 It doubles as a coffee table when the lid is on, which is a space-saving win.